 About Anni.

 Based primarily in India, I collaborate with different communities and projects.
 Since April 2025, I have co-organised the Contact Improvisation community in Delhi.
-I work with initiatives such as Movement Mantra, a Parkinson’s movement group, and co-create workshops like Jijivisha (“the will to live”) in Raipur with the Buga Buga Collective.
+I work with initiatives such as Movement Mantra, a movement group for people living with Parkinson’s, and co-create workshops such as Jijivisha - “the will to live” - in Raipur with the Collective.

-As a dancer and facilitator, I offer formats such as Join the Dance!, a contemporary and improvisation-based class that centres creativity, inclusivity, and physical and mental wellbeing.
-I also offer online sessions, particularly for German-speaking clients.
+As a dancer, facilitator, and Dance Movement Therapy practitioner, I offer formats such as Join the Dance ! , a contemporary and improvisation-based class that centres creativity, inclusivity, and physical and mental wellbeing.
+I also offer Dance Movement Therapy sessions for individuals and groups, particularly online for German-speaking clients.

-My work is informed by experience in psychiatric care, inclusive dance (including work with people with Down syndrome), and performance-making across physical theatre.
-Across Germany and India, I am interested in facilitating spaces for fun exploration, creative expression in everyday life, and human connection.
+My work is informed by experiences in a psychiatric care internship, inclusive dance including work with people with Down syndrome, work with refugees in Germany, children in Delhi, people living with Multiple Sclerosis, and performance-making with elements of dance, text and visuals.
+Across Germany and India, I am interested in facilitating spaces for playful exploration, creative expression in everyday life, emotional processing, and human connection.

 Our shared language is movement.